luistripa/MerendaBot/README.md

 # Database connection
 The bot was programmed to support connection to a PostgreSQL database.

-You must create an **empty** and run the `create.sql` file to create all tables.
+You must create an **empty** database and set the `MERENDABOT_DB_NAME` environment table with the database's name.

-**WARNING!** The file `create.sql` deletes **<u>all tables, constraints and types</u>** with the same names before creating the tables.
-Make sure you're executing it on an empty database.
+After running the bot for the first time, all necessary tables will be created and the bot may be used normally.

 # Commands

 Commands are available only through slash commands.
-If it's the first time you run MerendaBot, it may take some time before commands appear in discord clients.
-According to discord's documentation, it may take up to **1 hour**.
+These propagate instantaneously to guilds since they are guild commands instead of global commands.

 The bot possesses the following commands:
 - [x] list of all classes